jiawei397/nest-docs/docs/documentation/08_interceptors.en-US.md

 ## Applying Interceptors

-To set up an interceptor, we use the `@UseInterceptors()` decorator imported from the `@nest` package.
+To set up an interceptor, we use the `@UseInterceptors()` decorator imported from the `@nest/core` package.
 Like Guards and Exception Filters, interceptors can be controller-scoped, method-scoped, or globally scoped.

 ### Controller Scope